neilbrown/edlib/README.md

 receives keyboard and mouse input and sends “Mouse-event” or “Keystroke” command up to the input manage.

+There can be multiple ncurses displays, each attached to a different terminal.

 Line-Renderer
 -------------

 The line renderer is designed to work with any document that presents as a list of lines.
 Lines that are wider than the pane can either be truncated (with side-scrolling) or wrapped.
-The line renderer moves back and forwards from the cursor “point” to determine which lines should be drawn and sends a “render-line” command to get the displayed text for those lines.
+The line renderer moves backwards and forwards from the cursor “point” to determine which lines should be drawn and sends a “render-line” command to get the displayed text for those lines.

-The “text” document provides direct support for “render-line”, but needs a better way of provides stable limited-sized lines when at file doesn't contain as many newline characters as we would like.
+There is “render-line” pane type which provides the “render-line” function for a simple text document.
+It looks for particular attributes in the document and on marks in the document and interprets them to allow highlighting different parts of the text.
+It returns a line with markup which the line renderer understands.

 Attribute Format Renderer
 -------------------------